The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 And with all that, you’re at level 80! **Congratulations!**

 \
-If you wish to optimize your gameplay further, go check out the other guides on this site, or simply remember the five sacred words of playing White Mage: *Blood for the Blood Lily.*
+If you wish to optimize your gameplay further, go check out the [Basic WHM Guide](/jobs/healers/white-mage/basic-guide/), or simply remember the five sacred words of playing White Mage: *Blood for the Blood Lily.*